ruc-practical-ai/development-environment-setup/README.md

 One example of the usefulness of Jupyter cells is in training machine learning models.
 When training a machine learning model, you may wish to try to train it, look at some visualizations to see how well it fits the data, and then retrain it if it does not fit well before moving on to test it.
 You may implement this workflow in Jupyter by having a "train" cell, a "visualization" cell, and a "test" cell.
 Then you can run the train cell multiple times, checking the visualization cell after each (and potentially running that cell a few times to adjust your plots) before moving on to the test cell once you are satisfied.

-## Optional But Recommended: Poetry
+## Optional but Recommended: Poetry

 Assignments and class notes will manage their dependencies with Poetry.
 Using Poetry is not strictly required in this class but it is important to know how Poetry works so you can understand what the class repositories are automating for you in case you want to build your own repositories from scratch later on (for example, in working on a capstone project).